cepdnaclk/e15-4yp-Mixed-Reality-based-Simulation-Platform-for-Swarm-Robotics/docs/README.md

 - State Pattern: To provide the functionality of finite state machines in certain modules (e.g.: Robots)

 The library implementation followed the module abstraction to maintain coherence in each high-level module while providing the functionality to extend for further implementations in some of them.
 For example, one of them is the Robot module and it can be either import and use as it is or the underlying methods of the Robot module can be overridden by the developers or researchers easily.
-The documentation for each library module is available on the Pera-Swarm documentation website, listed in  \ref{PeraSwarmDocumentation}.
+The documentation for each library module is available on the Pera-Swarm documentation website, listed in (https://pera-swarm.ce.pdn.ac.lk/docs/).
 Following is a brief description of a few important interfaces and abstract classes as shown in the Figure 3.5.